Filed under: composers, women's history month. Tagged as: Undine Smith Moore.

 Though her compositions demonstrate her ability to write in small and large forms, including chamber works, Moore’s most acclaimed works are choral.
 Her oratorio based on the life of Dr. Martin Luther King, Jr., titled Scenes from the Life of a Martyr, was premiered at Carnegie Hall and nominated for a Pulitzer Prize.

 Undine Smith Moore gave the keynote address to the First National Congress on Women in Music held March 27, 1981 at New York University.
-The International Alliance for Women in Music offers the full text of her speech here.
 Regarding the role of women composers Moore said (in part):

 I have been asked to comment on my beliefs related to the role of women composers in the twentieth century.
 Let me say at the outset, I believe that the role of women in music will be enormously expanded.
 From what I have heard this morning, it is already expanded.
 I believe that acceptance of a change in the role of women and the removal of limitations in our society have profound implications for the woman as artist, the woman as musician.
 Since all liberation is connected, the Black woman musician will have with other women the results of this societal change.
 Men, too, will profit.
 Whenever any group achieves any kind of liberation, those who have participated in their former condition, I almost said “condition of servitude,” also gain freedom or release.

 Who can argue with that?